veenabala123/summer-2025-parkinsonpredict/README.md

 # Parkinson's disease severity prediction
 This library is designed for the Erdos Institute's data science boothcamp project.
 ## Description

+Parkinson's disease affects millions of senior individuals worldwide.

+Parkinson’s disease is considered to have multiple causes, resulting from both genetic and nongenetic factors.

+Early detection of Parkinson’s disease (PD) and accurate assessment of disease progression are critical for optimizing treatment and rehabilitation.

+but its progression is difficult to predict, causing problems with early intervention and personalized treatment.

+This project aims to create a simple AI model that predicts how Parkinson's will progress using genetic and brain imaging data.

+This project aims to predict the progression of Parkinson's disease using machine learning techniques.

+The project utilizes genetic and brain imaging data to create a model that can forecast the severity of Parkinson's disease in patients.

 This repository contains code for a project that aims to predict the progression of Parkinson's disease using machine learning techniques.
 The project utilizes genetic and brain imaging data to create a model that can forecast the severity of Parkinson's disease in patients.
-The goal is to develop a simple AI model that can assist in early intervention and personalized treatment plans for individuals with Parkinson's disease.
-Parkinson's disease affects millions worldwide, but its progression is difficult to predict, causing problems with early intervention and personalized treatment.
-This project aims to create a simple AI model that predicts how Parkinson's will progress using genetic and brain imaging data. which aims to predict the progression of Parkinson's disease using machine learning techniques.
-The project utilizes genetic and brain imaging data to create a model that can forecast the severity of Parkinson's disease in patients.

 ## Prerequisites
 - Python 3.x
 - Jupyter Notebook
 - Required libraries: pandas, numpy, scikit-learn, matplotlib, seaborn, tensorflow
 - Access to the Parkinson's Progression Markers Initiative (PPMI) dataset

+## Structure
+ Same as usage.

 ## Usage
 Don't have access to the data?
 Well talk to the PPMI.